calebkw91/HW1_HoriseonCodeRefractor/README.md

 ## Purpose

 The purpose of this assignment is to refractor a webpage to make it more accessable and easily read.
-The HTML was edited with better semantics, and the CSS was consolidated with comments were added.
+You will find the the HTML has been updated with better semantics, the images all have alt descriptions, and the links in the nav bar function properly.
+In the CSS, classes and IDs have been consolidated and rearranged the match the flow of the webpage.

 ## Screenshot